SerenityCodes/ZapLang/src/ir/README.md

 # Zap IR

 Zap IR is the intermediate stage between the AST and whatever the target architecture is.
-Currently, the plan is to support a compliation target to C++, LLVM, and a bytecode VM for quick development.
+Currently, the plan is to support a compilation target to C++, LLVM, and a bytecode VM for quick development.
 The IR can be summarized as a typed assembly language, with similarities to LLVM IR to make it easier to compile to LLVM.
 It is a simplfied SSA-based IR to make compiler optimizations easier and more effective.

 ---
 ## Core Elements